mpadge/ubuntu-setup/README.md

 martin vogel's symbols font
 poky font
 stylebats font
-apache2 - web server needed for routino libjson-pp-perl - also for routino tcl-dev (only for the R adehabitat package) tk-dev (ditto - maybe tcl-dev is not actually needed?) routino pyparsing
+apache2 # web server needed for routino libjson-pp-perl # also for routino tcl-dev # only for the R adehabitat package tk-dev # ditto - maybe tcl-dev is not actually needed? routino pyparsing
 ```